JinCTMac/JinCTMac/README.md

 - Currently studying the Google IT Automation with Python Coursera certification, building my skills in Python and learning to apply them to automation of processes

+<h3>SQL</h3>

+- 50+ hours of experience

+- strong fundamentals with basic statements, joins and aggregation functions carried over from knowledge of R and pandas in Python

+- familiar with relational database design and schema

+- familiar with cloud-based SQL databases and editors such as Alation and Google Bigquery

 <h3 align="center">TL;DR</h3>

 - 🌱 I’m currently learning **Node.js and Python**